 - If it has been determined that the student is missing and cannot be found, the Dean of Students will contact in 24 hours or less the student contact person or the custodial parent or legal guardian if the student is under the age of 18 and not emancipated.

-- The Dean of Students will notify the college president.
+- The Dean of Students will notify the university president.